NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 12.md

 Jesus said to them, **"Is this not the reason you are mistaken, that you do not understand the Scriptures or the power of God?**

 ###### 25
-For when they rise from the dead, they neither marry nor are given in marriage, but are like angels in heaven.
+For when they rise from the dead, they neither [[Word Definitions/Marry.md|marry]] nor are given in marriage, but are like angels in heaven.

 ###### 26
 But regarding the fact that the dead rise again, have you not read in the book of Moses, in the _passage_ about _the burning_ bush, how God spoke to him, saying, 'I am the God of Abraham, and the God of Isaac, and the God of Jacob'?